Guachochi, Chihuahua, Mexico: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types A and B. Ensure that you get the correct kind.
-The vast majority of adapters on sale are simply plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. Take care to get the correct type.
+The majority of adapters that you can buy are just plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most areas.

 April